MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

          }
       }

-Finally, the last section will describe how to remove the logs from the code.
+Finally, the last section describes how to remove the logs from the code.